Generic name: budesonide (oral) [ bue-DES-oh-nide ]

 menstrual problems (in women), impotence or loss of interest in sex (in men); or

-stretch marks, changes in the shape or location of body fat (especially in your face, neck, back, and waist).
+signs of too much steroid medicine in your blood--acne, bruising, thinning skin, increased facial or body hair, stretch marks, increased body fat, or changes in the shape or location of body fat (especially in your face, neck, back, and waist).

 What other drugs will affect budesonide?